Skip to Main Content

 Venn Diagram showing three circles with arrow indicating that the intersection between nursing and education that doesn't contain breast feeding is the resulting set

-Rules for combining concepts using Boolean Operators
+Rules for combining concepts using Boolean operators

 • Databases follow the commands you type in and return results based on those commands.